davictor24/DropBucket/README.md

 - Sign in, for persisting their files on the Cloud.
 - Upload and delete files.
 - Download uploaded files.

-(organising uploaded files in folders is not supported yet)
+Organising uploaded files in folders is not supported yet.

 ## How it works:
 - All requests to Lambdas on the Cloud are proxied by an API Gateway.